qmegame/qme/README.md

 The Javadoc folder has been removed, because every tiny change in the code requires a massive amount of new git adds.
 To generate it, go into Eclipse, select Project > Generate Javadoc, and select all folders in `src` with a check mark.
 Or, ask a programmer.

+Changelog for pre0:
+  - Made the game
+  - Added scrolling
+  - Added buttons